«By 2030, one in six people globally will be aged 60 years or older, according to the WHO (World Health Organization)»

 «In an effort to close the city’s digital divide, New York City agencies distributed 10,000 internet-connected free tablets to elderly residents in 2020, along with a year of free technology training and digital literacy education for recipients.»

-According to the International Telecommunication Union, digital inclusion for older persons
+According to the International Telecommunication Union, digital inclusion for older

+participants.
 The technology has to be inclusively designed

 for everyone by default, while responding to the unique needs of older adults.
-For example, a
+For example,

-user-friendly customer service can also help those clients who are not familiar with digital
+a user-friendly customer service can also help those clients who are not familiar with digital

 platforms, or a